 Blue Nile Credit Card: Read This Before You Apply

 Engagement rings are expensive.
 Financing can help spread the cost.
-The Blue Nile credit card offers special financing plans, but there is a catch you need to know about.
+The Blue Nile credit card previously offered special financing plans, but there was a catch shoppers needed to know about — and it's a useful lesson if you're considering any jewelry store card.

 The "Deferred Interest" Trap